maccioni/iox/KVM/README.md

 ```
 $ systemctl start getty@ttyS0.service

-$ systemctl status serial-getty@ttyS0.service
+$ systemctl status getty@ttyS0.service
 ```

 ## 2) build a qcow2 image

-To build an IoX VM based on an existing VM running on a virtualization platform like Virtual Box you need to convert the VM in a format supported by KVM like qcow 2 using common tools like qemu-img.
+To build an IOx VM based on an existing VM running on a virtualization platform like Virtual Box you need to convert the VM in a format supported by KVM like qcow2 using common tools like qemu-img.

 The first step is to identify the vmdk file (virtual hard disk drives) with the VM disk file.
-You might need to extract it from the .ova tar file: including the .vmdk file (virtual hard disk drives)
+You might need to extract it from the .ova tar file

 ```
 $ tar -xvf CentOS7.ova